 View Google Ad Manager reports in Analytics 360

 Once you’ve set up the Ad Manager reporting integration, you’ll be able to see your Ad Manager data in Analytics 360.
 You’ll find the reports in Analytics 360 > Behavior > Publisher.
 Available reports include:

 - Publisher Referrals

 The Google Ad Manager tab covers everything besides AdSense and AdX backfill.
 It includes all ad types including sponsorships, standard, price priority and house ads.
-The Google Ad Manager Backfill tab covers AdSense and Ad Exchange data when those products are served through Ad Manager.
+The Google Ad Manager Backfill tab covers AdSense and Google Ad Manager data when those products are served through Ad Manager.

 The Ad Manager reports found within GA are approximate and intended to be used to identify trends.
 These reports should not be used for accounting work or financial reconciliation.

 Most discrepancies are due to implementation issues that prevent the tags from communicating or mismatches in the reporting in Analytics 360 and Ad Manager.
 If you’re experiencing these kind of discrepancies, here are some things to check.

 You can resolve most tagging issues in three steps: